 Active Roots Money Belt

 I never hit the road without my security belt.
 This is a regular looking belt with a concealed pocket on the inside – you can hide up to twenty notes inside and wear it through airport scanners without it setting them off.
 This is hands down the best way to hide your cash.

 Always travel with a water bottle – it’ll save you money and reduce your plastic footprint on our planet.
-AR bottle are tough, lightweight and maintain the temperature of your beverage – so you can enjoy a cold red bull, or a hot coffee, no matter where you are.
-For every AR bottle sold, we donate 10% to PlasticOceans.org – an initiative to reduce plastic in our oceans!
+The Grayl Geopress is both a purifier AND temperature regulator – so you can enjoy a cold red bull, or a hot coffee, no matter where you are.

 Active Roots Microfiber Towel